-Liquidity risk The liquidity of the scheme's investments is
+Liquidity risk

-inherently restricted by trading volumes in the
+The liquidity of the scheme's investments is inherently restricted by trading volumes in the securities in which it invests.

 The fund seeks to control such risk by investing in such stocks having strong fundamentals, sound financial strength and superior quality of management and highly liquid papers.
 The fund will try to maintain a proper asset-liability match to ensure redemption payments are made on time and not affected by illiquidity of the underlying stocks.